 How many can a person have?OneUnlimited

-How much can be funded in one year?$16,000 (annual gift exemption amount) plus an additional amount equal to the current year gross income not to exceed $12,880 (2022)Unlimited/gift tax rules apply
+How much can be funded in one year?$18,000 (annual gift exemption) additional amount from current year gross income not to exceed $14,580Unlimited/gift tax rules apply

-Who inherits on death of the person with a disability?Medicaid first except in CA, VA and PA and then the beneficiary’s heirsPer the terms of the trust document
+Who inherits on death of the person with a disability?Medicaid first except in CA, VA, PA and then the beneficiary’s heirsPer the terms of the trust

 Choosing a Guardian/Care Giver

-It is important for parents of a special needs child to have an open conversation with potential caregivers and assess whether the person can realistically take on the responsibility of caring for the child.
-Since changes in people’s lives are inevitable, it is wise to have a back-up plan.
-While planning to have the child live with a family member may seem like the best situation, licensed group homes or assisted living facilities may also be a good choice if living with a family member or close friend is not a viable option.
-Exploring these other options may help alleviate some anxiety in making such an important decision.
+It is important for a parent of a special needs child to have an open conversation with potential caregivers and assess whether the person can realistically be able to take on the responsibility of caring for the child.
+Since changes in people’s lives are inevitable, it is wise to have a back up plan.
+While living with a family member may seem like the best situation, licensed group homes or assisted living facilities may also be a good choice if living with a family member or close friend is not a viable option.
+Exploring these other options may help alleviate some anxiety in making this important decision.

-Additionally, because a disabled family member may not be able to communicate his or her needs, having a detailed letter of intent outlining important information about the child’s life will help others make better decisions for them.
+In addition, with a disabled family member who may not be able to communicate their needs, having a detailed letter of intent outlining important information about the child’s life will help others make better decisions for them.

 Choosing a Successor Trustee

-On top of finding the right caregiver for a disabled family member, looking for a trustee—the person or entity that manages and invests the assets in a trust, pays the bills, and coordinates with caregivers and case managers—is vital to the financial well-being of the special needs person.
-Options for the trustee include a family member or friend, bank or trust company, or a private professional fiduciary.
-The trust documents may also name a “trust protector,” typically a family member who can review financial accountings and has the power to remove and replace a professional trustee.
+In addition to finding the right caregiver for a disabled family member, looking for a person or entity that manages and invests the assets, pays the bills and coordinates with caregivers and case managers is vital to the financial well being of the special needs person.
+Options include a family member or friend, bank or trust company, or a private professional fiduciary.
+The trust documents may also name a “trust protector”, typically a family member who can review financial accountings and has the power to remove and replace a professional trustee.

-Wealthier families who have the resources to fund their disabled child’s care may wonder if it still makes sense to consider a special needs trust for their child.
-It’s quite possible that a special needs trust is still appropriate.
-Structuring ownership of financial assets that allows a child to receive SSI and Medicaid benefits will also qualify the child for placement in many high-quality group homes or day programs that would not otherwise be available to the child.
+Wealthier families who have the resources and may wish to fund their disabled child’s care may wonder if it still makes sense to consider a special needs trust for their child.
+The answer may be that a special needs trust is still appropriate.
+Structuring ownership of financial assets that allows a child to receive SSI and Medicaid will also qualify the child for placement in many high quality group homes or day programs that would not otherwise be available to the child.
 Also, while the funds from a special needs trust cannot pay for expenses that SSI and/or Medicaid pay for, the trustee of a special needs trust can pay for many things that the beneficiary needs and makes the life of the beneficiary better.

-If you have questions about providing for a special needs child, don’t hesitate to reach out to your advisor at Cerity Partners.
-Consulting with an expert in this area who can advise on your family’s unique situation will lead to the best outcome for the entire family.
+Consulting with an expert in this area who can advise on your family’s situation will lead to the best outcome for the entire family.

 Appendix